chamunks/jenkins-android/README.md

 This container may or may not be maintained by me, you're welcomed to submit PR/MR's and I will review/merge them because theres no real sense in maintaining 20 copies of this.
 That said I tend to make things once and then use them for a while and then stop maintaining them personally.

 The ``docker volume create`` method leaves a dangling volume if you do not execute the command ``docker volume rm jenkins`` after you're finished.
 This volume may grow to be fairly large if you're archiving your artifacts.

+This jenkins is running as the root user which is also not okay but I don't know if I will fix it any time soon as I just need it to build android apps for now.